mrxk/dev-env/README.md

 running a single command that is isolated from other command invocations.

  * `rebuild --run`: Build a run dev-env image in the current directory
- * `run`: Run a command via bash in a dev-env container in the current directory
+ * `run`: Run a command via sh in a dev-env container in the current directory
  * `rm --run`: Remove a run dev-env container in the current directory
  * `rmi --run`: Remove a run dev-env container and its associated image in the current directory

 The `run` command creates an image from the given environment (if one does not already exist) and then destroys and re-creates a single use container for the execution of a single command.
-The image is assumed to contain `bash` and the arguments passed to the `run` command will be passed to `bash -c` in the container.
+The image is assumed to contain `sh` and the arguments passed to the `run` command will be passed to `sh -c` in the container.
 If the arguments themselves contain flags then separate the entire command with double dashes `--`.
 For example, `dev-env run -- ls -la /`.
 This container and image can be destroyed with the `rmr` and `rmri` commands.
 If